koba04/jsconf-jp-presentation/packages/slide/slides/4-react-custom-renderer.md

 This is an interesting renderer.
 React AST is a custom renderer for AST.
 What??

-You can define abstract syntax tree declaratively as JSX.
+You can define an abstract syntax tree declaratively as JSX.
 This can generate source code and an AST object from JSX.

 This provides primitives components like ClassDeclaration, FunctionDeclaration, FunctionDeclaration, and so on.